Ghost Messenger: Theme

-In-series references & parodies
+In other media

 Many characters in Ghost Messenger are named after characters in Korean traditional folklore and more or less resemble them in some way, though more differences are noticeable than similarities.
 For example, Mago comes from the goddess Mago of Korean mythology.
 Yumla is based on Yeom-ra, while Kanglim has a connection to the main character of Chasa bon-puri, a myth about a Korean grim reaper.
 Though there is no apparent link yet, Bari has the same name with and is somehow related to the main character of the Korean myth Princess Bari, and Sara lightly references a character of Igong bon-puri with the same name.

 The character Daesu has an origin too, but is not from folklore nor mythology: Daesu was based on STUDIO ANIMAL PD staff DaeSu Kim.

 Not only does Ghost Messenger refer to various Korean traditional folklore and myths, but also refer to present-day streets and buildings of Seoul.
 Two famous tourist attractions, Myeongdong Theater and N Seoul Tower, appear in the opening sequence, and locations such as Anguk station or Samcheong-dong are mentioned in the series.
 However, due to the animation's production period and long terms between episodes, some scenes show shops and buildings that no longer exist; for example the original reference for the building where Kanglim's office is located was taken down even before the first episode was released.

 According to the director, Ghost Messenger pays homage to some famous Japanese animations by lightly parodying certain scenes: